-Section 1: Rules and Procedures for Membership Recruitment
+Section I: Rules and Procedures for Membership Recruitment

-- A. A Potential New Member is defined as follows: any male high school graduate that is either currently attending Washington State University or is going to attend Washington State University within one academic term of acceptance.
-A Potential New Member must have a 2.9 GPA to be eligible for participation in Membership Recruitment. - 1.
-Any person that does not fit within the preceding definition may not be contacted about matters involving Informal Membership Recruitment. - B. Participation - 1.
-Only New Members, members and enrolled undergraduate alumni shall participate in chapter Membership Recruitment functions. - 2.
-All university recognized fraternities may choose to participate in all scheduled Membership Recruitment activities or opt out of participation. - C. Entertainment - 1.
-There will be no third-party entertainment during Membership Recruitment, unless approved by the IFC Director of Recruitment and/or the Director/Assistant Director of the Center of Fraternity and Sorority Life. - 2.
-Any persuasive statements made to Potential New Members to influence his opinions against chapters are not allowed. - 3.
-Neither Organizations nor individuals outside of the chapter membership can assist in Membership Recruitment before, during or after the scheduled process.

-Therefore, women are not allowed on men's fraternity property and contact of ANY kind with women during the scheduled recruitment period is not allowed.

-- 4. There are no drugs or alcohol allowed during scheduled recruitment events. - D. Members in violation of bylaws shall be subject to a formal hearing and adjudication by the Greek Standards Board and/or the Office of Student Conduct.
+- A Potential New Member is defined as follows: any male high school graduate that is either currently attending Washington State University or is going to attend Washington State University within one academic term of acceptance.
+A Potential New Member must have a 2.7 GPA to be eligible for participation in Membership Recruitment. - a) Any person that does not fit within the preceding definition may not be contacted about matters involving Informal Membership Recruitment. - 2) Participation - a) Only New Members, members and enrolled undergraduate alumni shall participate in chapter Membership Recruitment functions. - b) All university recognized fraternities may choose to participate in all scheduled Membership Recruitment activities or opt out of participation. - 3) Entertainment - a) There will be no third-party entertainment during Membership Recruitment, unless approved by the IFC Director of Recruitment and/or the Director/Assistant Director of the Center of Fraternity and Sorority Life. - b) Any persuasive statements made to Potential New Members to influence his opinions against chapters are not allowed. - c) Neither Organizations nor individuals outside of the chapter membership can assist in Membership Recruitment before, during or after the scheduled process.
+Therefore, women are not allowed on men's fraternity property and contact of ANY kind with women during the scheduled recruitment period is not allowed. - d) There are no drugs or alcohol allowed during scheduled recruitment events - 4) Members in violation of bylaws shall be subject to a formal hearing and adjudication by the Greek Standards Board and/or the Office of Student Conduct.

-Section 2: Rules and Procedures for Formal Membership Recruitment
+Section II: Rules and Procedures for Formal Membership Recruitment